jinsongyu-fb/ROS2-pubsub-benchmark/README.md

     does no interesting work besides passing the messages and therefore scheduling the nodes one after another on the same thread is in fact the best execution strategy.
-But in real robots, each node is expected to perform real work and single-threaded executor is unrealistic.
+But in real robots, each node is expected to perform real work, and there will process boundaries between the nodes, so using single-threaded executor is unrealistic.
-    So while we show both sets of numbers in the table below as a reference, the numbers in the multi-threaded executor rows are we what should focus on.
+    Therefore, while we show both sets of numbers in the table below as a reference, the numbers in the multi-threaded executor rows are we what should focus on.
 3. The highest latency cost is associated with ROS 2 threading.
 We observe that the latency is at the highest at 10Hz where the CPUs are mostly idling.
     And it gets significantly better at 100Hz at 1000Hz where CPUs idle less.